RJK-Engineering/SublimeRefDocs/README.md

-# Sublime "Ref Docs" plugin
+# Sublime "Ref Docs" Plugin

 Open reference documentation in a browser for the selected name, e.g. a package or a class name.
 If there is no selection and the cursor is within quoted text the quoted text will be selected.